thiagocruzrj/thiagocruzrj.github.io/_posts/2024-10-31-Azure-OpenAI-Deployment-with-terraform.markdown

 ```

 ## How Capacity Pools Work
-In each region, there are pools of capacity running specific models and versions.
+In each region, there are capacity pools running specific models and versions.
 Capacity pools are groups of instances running on GPUs serving the inference workloads.
 * **Autoscaling**: he capacity pool can scale in or out.
 * **Multiple Instances**: Ensures high availability and load balancing.

 ### Key Points
 * **No Ongoing State**: Each instance will serve te request independently.
-* **Control Plane and Data Plane**: The control plane is responsible for staling and health, while the data plance is responsible for inference requests.
+* **Control Plane and Data Plane**: The control plane is responsible for staling and health, while the data plane is responsible for inference requests.

-## Responseble AI Layers
+## Responsible AI Layers
 Azure OpenAI provides Responsible AI layers to ensure compliance and prevent abuse.
 * **Content Filtering**: Prompts and responses are scanned for policy violations.
 * **Regional Availability**: A Responsible AI layer is available in each region.